LSST: from Science Drivers to Reference Design and Anticipated Data Products: FROM SCIENCE DRIVERS TO REFERENCE DESIGN

 \subsection{The LSST Reference Design}

 We briefly describe the reference design for the main LSST system components.
-Detailed discussion of the flow-down from science requirements to system design parameters, and extensive system engineering analysis can be found in Claver et al. (2008, in prep.).
+Detailed discussion of the flow-down from science requirements to system design parameters, and extensive system engineering analysis can be found in the LSST Science Book (Ch.~2--3).